 For several years, the Council has periodically requested information to help determine the need for community protections in the AI that have evolved due to the implementation of rationalization programs for various fisheries.
 This rationalization has resulted in excess processing capacity that has been used in the AI Pacific cod fishery.
 The specific rationalization programs are American Fisheries Act (AFA), Bering Sea and Aleutian Islands (BSAI) crab rationalization, and BSAI Amendment 80.
-These programs provide benefits to processing vessels and afford opportunities for consolidation, thus freeing some processing capacity to target the non-rationalized BSAI Pacific cod fishery.
+These programs provide benefits to processing vessels and afford opportunities for consolidation, thus, freeing some processing capacity to target the non-rationalized BSAI Pacific cod fishery.
 At the same time, the Council has delayed action on AI community protections in order to anticipate the effects of several dynamic factors in the AI Pacific cod fishery, not the least of which has been the anticipation of a BSAI total allowable catch (TAC) split and Steller sea lion protection measures.

 In December 2013, the Council adopted separate TACs for the BS and AI populations of Pacific cod.
 This action was tied to concerns about the declining AI Pacific cod population.
 The 2014 BS Pacific cod TAC was set at 246,897 mt and the AI Pacific cod TAC was set at 6,997 mt.
-The TAC for the AI is significantly lower than what was anticipated several years ago and it is not anticipated that TAC for AI Pacific cod will increase in the near-term.
-Affected by these changes in the AI Pacific cod fishery are two shoreplants in the AI and these two communities critically depend on those shore plants.
-Primary amongst these shore plants is Adak, which in the past received a vast majority of the cod landings in the AI from both the state and federal Pacific cod fisheries.
-In the past, Pacific cod deliveries to Adak shore plant alone were in the 6,000 mt to 10,000 mt range.
-As the AI TAC is now set separately and is relatively low, the risk of processing vessels with excess capacity closing the AI Pacific cod fishery earlier and eroding the historical share of shoreside processor is very high.
-Consideration of action to provide some stability to these shoreside operations and communities is warranted.
+The TAC for the AI is significantly lower than what was anticipated several years ago, and it is not anticipated that TAC for AI Pacific cod will increase in the near-term.
+Affected by these changes in the AI Pacific cod fishery are two shoreplants in the AI, and these two communities critically depend on those shoreplants.
+Primary amongst these shoreplants is Adak, which in the past received a vast majority of the AI cod landings from both the state and Federal AI Pacific cod fisheries (see Table 2-21 and Table 2-26).
+In the past, Pacific cod deliveries to Adak shoreplant alone were in the 6,000 mt to 10,000 mt range.
+As the AI TAC is now set separately and is relatively low, the risk of processing vessels with excess capacity closing the AI Pacific cod fishery earlier and eroding the historical share of AI Pacific cod processed by the Adak shoreside processor is very high.
+Consideration of action to provide some stability to AI shoreside operations and AI communities is consistent with the Council's objectives for this action.

-Given that Pacific cod split for the BS and AI was implemented in 2014, and new Steller sea lion protection measures are likely to be implemented early next year, the Council adopted the following problem statement to originate this action on February 8, 2014.
+Given that Pacific cod split for the BS and AI was implemented in 2014, and new Steller sea lion protection measures are likely to be implemented early 2015, the Council adopted the following problem statement to initiate this action, on February 8, 2014.

 The American Fisheries Act, BSAI Crab Rationalization, and BSAI Amendment 80 management programs provided benefits to processing vessels that were intended to protect their investments in, and dependence on, the respective fishery resources.
-Each of these programs has also afforded participants opportunities for consolidation, allowing for increased participation in the non-rationalized BSAI Pacific cod fishery in the Aleutian Islands, thus diminishing the historical share of other industry participants and communities that depend on shorebased processing in the region.
+Each of these programs has also afforded participants opportunities for consolidation, allowing for increased participation in the non-rationalized BSAI Pacific cod fishery in the Aleutian Islands, thus, diminishing the historical share of other industry participants and communities that depend on shore based processing in the region.